davmixcool/lumen-apidoc-generator/README.md

 ### License

-The Laravel API Documentation Generator is free software licensed under the MIT license.
+The Lumen API Documentation Generator is free software licensed under the MIT license.